Detroit police want help finding missing 14-year-old girl

 DETROIT – Police are seeking information about a 14-year-old girl who went missing in Detroit.

-Martianna Turner left her residence without permission on Wednesday (Nov.
-1) at 4 p.m. in the 14600 block of Prest Street and did not return home.
+Natalia Lopez left her residence without permission on Friday (Oct.
+3) at 3 p.m. in the 12000 block of Wisconsin Street and did not return home.

 |Details